ncgarrood/utrechtsmartdistricpartA/README.md

 # utrechtsmartdistricpartA
-Modelling BiPV in cities
+## Modelling BiPV in cities,\
-Walk through in Juptyer Lab: 'WalkthroughCompleteCode.ipynb' or in IDE through 'EBE_Spyder_Final.py'
+### Walk through in Juptyer Lab: 'WalkthroughCompleteCode.ipynb' or in IDE through 'EBE_Spyder_Final.py'